ArthurAmmeux/OpenMDAO_class_generator/README.md

 - Examples of correct syntax are available in __Ipyvuetify GUI__ in the second and third blocks of code

-- You can then specify which packages you want to import in the generated code in the __Packages to import__ text area by simply typing the name of the package you want to import, if you want a shortened name, then just type "package_name" as "shortened_name".
-To import multiple packages, just add a comma between the names.
-By default numpy is imported as np, this can be necessary for the non initiazed input variables as they will use "np.nan" as a default value as well as for analytic derivatives so it is advised not to remove this package.
-Keep in mind that the imported packages will have an impact on what the program detects as constant or a function as opposed to a variable
+- You can then specify which packages you want to import in the generated code in the __Packages to import__ text area by simply tping regular python syntax (*import pack1, import pack2 as pk2, from pack3 import func*).
+To import multiple packages, just add a linebreak between them.
+By default numpy is imported as np, this can be necessary for the non initialized input variables as they will use "np.nan" as a default value as well as for analytic derivatives so it is advised not to remove this package.
+Keep in mind that the imported packages will have an impact on what the program detects as constant or a function as opposed to a variable.

 - There is another way to write your equations that allows you to test them before generating the code, you can simply add as many cells to the notebook as you like, write your equations in these cells and when you are done, run all your relevant cells in order and then set the __First cell__ and __Last cell__ as the number In[ ] of your first cell and last cell, finally click on the __Copy Cells__ button and all your equations will appear in the text area.
 To facilitate the procedure, you can use the *# Init* decorator to initialize your variables (the program will take the initial values as default values for those variables), the *# Import* decorator to import packages that will be imported in the final code and the *# Exclude* decorator to specify that the program should ignore a certain cell.